Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Simulation Results

 \section{Simulation Results}

-In this section, we present simulation results for a network of $99$ prosumers.
-For simplicity, we assume that these $N = 99$ in a community, are grouped into two classes.
-Prosumers $1$ to $50$ are grouped in Class $1$ and Prosumers $51$ to $99$ are grouped in Class $2$.
-Additionally, each class has a cost function type, and the prosumers of a particular class use the cost function type of that class, but with randomized parameter values.
+In this section, we present simulation results for $99$ prosumers participating in a prosumer market.
+We assume that these $N = 99$ in the prosumer market are grouped into two prosumer communities.
+Prosumers $1$ to $50$ are grouped in Community $1$, and Prosumers $51$ to $99$ are grouped in Community $2$.
+Additionally, each community has a cost function type, and prosumers of a particular community use the cost function type of that community, but with randomized parameter values.
 Recall that prosumers can produce the resource as well as consume it.
-Let the time instants $t_0<t_1<t_2<\ldots$, represent days and let the capacity constraints be $C_x = 90$ and $C_y=80$.
-Furthermore, let cost factors $a_i \in \{1,2,\ldots,10\}$ and $b_i \in \{1,2,\ldots,15\}$ be drawn from uniformly distributed random variables.
-Additionally, let $\delta =11.75$ and $\gamma = 11.65$. { Notice that the values of $\delta$ and $\gamma$ are chosen in such a way that the cost functions $g_i(\cdot)$ are increasing in each variable.
-Recall that this is done to keep the probabilities $\sigma_{i,x}$ and $\sigma_{i,y}$ in $[0,1]$}.
-The cost functions are presented as follows: \begin{strip}
+Let time instants $t_0<t_1<t_2<\ldots$, represent days, and let the capacity constraints be $C_x = 90$ and $C_y=80$.
+Furthermore, let the cost factors $a_i \in \{1,2,\ldots,10\}$ and $b_i \in \{1,2,\ldots,15\}$ be drawn from uniformly distributed random variables.
+Additionally, let $\delta =11.75$ and $\gamma = 11.65$.
+Notice that the values of $\delta$ and $\gamma$ are chosen in such a way that the cost function $g_i(\cdot)$ is increasing in each variable.
+Recall that this is done to keep the probabilities $\sigma_{i,x}$ and $\sigma_{i,y}$ in $[0,1]$.
+The cost functions are presented as follows: